Strict linear prices in non-convex European day-ahead electricity markets: Introduction

-Markets with such an enhanced structure are commonly referred to as \emph{smart markets} and clearing is performed by solving the underlying (often combinatorial) optimization problem.
-In contrast to more mundane market designs that are cleared via order book uncrossing, typically smart markets require a significantly larger amount of computational resources and methods from combinatorial optimization.
-The electricity market that we consider here is such a smart market given e.g., its block bids and flex bids.
-Market participants can bid for electricity by submitting bid curves, block bids, and flex bids to their national exchange.
-These bids specify (for every hour) the quantity (or combinations of those) that the participant is willing to buy or sell for a given market price.

-In a consequent next step the regulators additionally suggested a coupling of these liberalized national markets with each other.
-This international cross-border trading between different electricity markets allows for leveling prices in adjacent market areas leading to overall more efficient markets and removing arbitrage opportunities that could be exploited by energy companies operating in different market areas at the same time.
-The current regulation on cross-border electricity exchange (cf. \cite{ec2003}) of the European Union enacted in July 2003 requires a market based allocation of transmission capacity of congested cross-border transmission lines.
-A study (cf. \cite{consentec2004}) commissioned by the European Commission concludes that the allocation of transfer capacity should be done via an implicit auction.

-\new In this article we present the market design that is currently in use by most of the European electricity exchanges.
-Basically it is a welfare maximizing combinatorial auction that determines linear clearing prices.
+In this article we present the market design that is currently in use by most of the European electricity exchanges.
+The underlying optimization problem is a welfare maximizing combinatorial auction subject to price constraints.
+For each tradable commodity a single price is determined to avoid the same commodity of having different prices to different parties.
 Even though the main focus of the paper will be on solving the underlying problem, we also explain why the market model evolved to its current state.
-Furthermore we will discuss the differences to unit commitment models with nonlinear clearing prices. \black
+Furthermore we will discuss the differences to unit commitment models used in the US.